DevangAgrawal1991/Data-Analyst-Devang-Agrawal/README.md

 •	Project discription: Describe the details of the project.

-**Data Collection**: downloded the data from city of vancouver (https://vancouver.ca/home-property-development.aspx) for 2023 and 2024 and loaded in stored in S3 Landing zone.
+**Data Collection**: downloded the data from city of vancouver (https://vancouver.ca/home-property-development.aspx) for <a href="https://github.com/DevangAgrawal1991/Data-Analyst-Devang-Agrawal/blob/main/2023_issued-building-permits%20.xlsx">2023</a> and <a href="2024_issued-building-permits.xlsx">2024</a> and loaded in stored in S3 Landing zone.

 **Data cleaning and structuring**: using Amazone Glue dataBrew to clean and restructur the data by removing missing values, deleting unnecessary columns and changing data type.